-- To deliver data to OBS, ensure there is an available bucket whose bucket policy is Public Read and Write. - To deliver data to LTS, ensure there is an available log group and log streams.
+- If you want to deliver data to an OBS bucket, the bucket must have private, public read, or public read/write policy enabled.
+Currently, parallel file buckets are not supported. - To deliver data to LTS, ensure there is an available log group and log streams.